You may also be interested in the How To Apply For A Cognitive Exam or the Cognitive Exam Policies page.

 - Eat a well-balanced meal.

-- Be sure to have the proper identification as outlined in your confirmation materials before you head to the test center
+- Be sure to have the proper identification as outlined in the confirmation materials before heading to the test center

-- You will not be able to take the exam if you do not have the proper form of identification.
+- A candidate will not be able to take the exam if they do not have the proper form of identification.

 During the Exam

-- Take your time and read each question carefully.
-The exam is constructed so most people will have plenty of time to finish.
+Take time to read each question carefully.
+The National Registry constructed its examinations to allow plenty of time to finish.
 Most successful candidates spend about 30 – 60 seconds per item reading each question carefully and thinking it through.

-- Less than 1% of the candidates are unable to finish the exam.
-Your risk of misreading a question is far greater than your risk of running out of time.
+- Fewer than 1% of candidates are unable to finish the exam.
+Thus, the risk of misreading a question is far greater than your risk of running out of time.

-- Don’t get frustrated.
-Because of the adaptive nature of the exam, everyone will think their exam is difficult.
-The CAT algorithm is adjusting the exam to your maximum ability level, so you may feel that all the items are difficult.
-Focus on one question at a time, do your best on that question and move on.
+- Do not get frustrated.
+Everyone will think the examination is difficult because of the adaptive nature of the CAT examination.
+The CAT algorithm adjusts the examination candidate’s maximum ability level, so a candidate may feel that all items are difficult.
+Instead, focus on one question at a time, do the best on that question and move on.